macbright/coding-challenges-/README.md

     puts post_order(tree)
     #=> 3 4 1 5 6 2
     # my solution file name "creating_tree.rb" in the data structure file.

+# 3)   Binary Search Tree
+    The Binary Search Tree is a a Binary Tree which stores keys in a sorted manner.
+Every node's key is smaller than all the key's in the node's left subtree and greater than all the key's in the nodes right subtree.
+Here's an example:

+    Inserting Elements in the Tree
+    Insertion and Search can usually be done very quickly in a binary Tree.
+The smallest and largest elements in the tree are easy to find.
+It's simple to go from one element to the next in the tree and to through the entire Tree in order.

+    Challenge
+    You will be given an array of numbers as input.
+Insert the numbers (in order) one-at-a-time into a binary search tree.
+Then return a string with the tree in pre-order (You can use the pre-order function that you wrote in the previous lesson).

+    binary_search_tree([8, 3, 10, 1, 6, 14, 4, 7, 13])
+    # => "8 3 1 6 4 7 10 14 13"
+    MY SOLUTION IN FILE "binary_search_tree.rb" in the data structure folder